 Gene Therapy Glossary of Terms

-- Allele: one of two or more alternative forms of a gene that arise by mutation and are found at the same place on a chromosome.
+- Allele: one of two or more versions of a gene that is inherited from each parent and are found at the same place on the chromosome.

 - Adeno-Associated Virus: A single stranded DNA virus that has not been found to cause disease in humans.
 This type of virus is the most frequently used in gene therapy.1

 - Adenovirus: A member of a family of viruses that can cause infections in the respiratory tract, eye, and gastrointestinal tract.

 - Adeno-Associated Virus Vector: Adeno viruses used as vehicles for genes, whose core genetic material has been removed and replaced by the FVIII- or FIX-gene

 - Amino Acids: building block of a protein

 - Antibody: a protein produced by immune cells called B-cells in response to a foreign molecule; acts by binding to the molecule and often making it inactive or targeting it for destruction